sahilpatel09/sahilpatel09.github.io/blog/appwrite/appwritedevto.md

 You can use the same value as used for the Appwrite hostname. (default: 'localhost')
 Ans:  Again, Enter the public IP address of your VM instance

-Once you click ol, it will run <code>docker-compose</code> and set up the config for appwrite,
+Once you click ok, it will run <code>docker-compose</code> and set up the config for appwrite,

 ![Success Message](./deployed.png)